kailash-manasarovar/statement/docs/timeline/2024/february.md

 [![Trying to reason with them](../../content/tweets/february-2024/reasoning-1.png)](https://x.com/1FRGVN/status/1761507676171723144)

 - I post the profile pic that looks like an AI mix of my face with Hazel Smith's.
-Seeing her here really signifies the start of the cyber-terror-bombardment supporting the run up to my second *funeral* concert on [12th March 2024](march.md#tuesday-12th-march).
+Seeing her here really signifies the start of the cyber-terror-bombardment supporting the run up to my second *funeral* piano concert with the conservatory on [12th March 2024](march.md#tuesday-12th-march) at the Casa de Cultura in the town.

 [![Me and Hazey-wazey](../../content/tweets/february-2024/hazel.png)](https://x.com/1FRGVN/status/1763160058647429141)